Continuing the Movie Franchise: 15 of the Worst Movie Sequels Ever Caught on the Big Screen

 The Godfather: Part III (1990)- Director Francis Ford Coppola's first two films were near mobster masterpieces based on the Mario Puzo books.
 The final installment?
 Not so much.
 The gap between the second and third film was too long (16 years) and suffered from some cast changes.
 Robert Duvall's absence was a glaring mistake that took away from the first two film's moral integrity that it could never recover.
 The other issue was the recasting of Winona Ryder with Coppola's daughter Sofia as Michael's daughter Marry.
 Her lack of acting experience made her portrayal of Mary simply awkward with the rest of the cast.
 It also didn't help that she was put in a creepy incest plot with her cousin (Andy Garcia).
 What a tragic end to a great film series.

 Indiana Jones and the Kingdom of the Crystal Skull (2008)- It took nineteen years for this fourth film to get made, and it was too long.
 The action was too special effects based and Harrison Ford didn't look like the same Indy he once was.
 Skull made some pointed jokes about Ford's age and revisited a romance with former love interest Karen Allen.
 The addition of a son (Shia La Beouf) was okay, but seemed a little shuffled in with the rest of the plot as an after-thought.
-This sequel would've been better served if it was made in the 90s instead of three years ago where the action was a little organic than it is now.
+This sequel would've been better served if it was made in the 90s instead of in 2008 where the action was a little more organic than it is now.

 Should've Never Happened